mshanGithub/msbotframework/specs/BotrameworkSdkPipelinesOverview.md

 # Bot Framework SDK Product Pipelines Overview
 Pipelines for building and releasing Bot Framework SDK products are found in the [SDK_v4 project](https://fuselabs.visualstudio.com/SDK_v4/_build?view=folders) (which is Microsoft only) or the [SDK_Public project](https://fuselabs.visualstudio.com/SDK_Public/_build?view=folders) (which is public facing) on the [Azure FuseLabs web site](https://fuselabs.visualstudio.com/).

+For a list of pipelines see the [Bot Framework SDK Pipelines List document](https://github.com/microsoft/botframework-sdk/blob/v-bruhal/pipelinedoc/specs/SdkPipelinesList.md).

 Packages are built and tested using Build pipelines [here](https://fuselabs.visualstudio.com/SDK_v4/_build?view=folders) and [here](https://fuselabs.visualstudio.com/SDK_Public/_build?view=folders).

 Packages are deployed and released using Release pipelines [here](https://fuselabs.visualstudio.com/SDK_v4/_release?_a=releases&view=all&path=%5C) and [here](https://fuselabs.visualstudio.com/SDK_Public/_release?_a=releases&view=all&path=%5C)